A closer look at the extraction of $|V_{ub}|$ from $B\to\pi l\nu$: Introduction

 \subsubsection{$\btopilnu$ rates with $|V_{ub}|^{inc.}$}

-It is natural to expect that the extracted value of $|V_{ub}|$ from the inclusive and exclusive decays should be consistent with each other.
+In case we neglect the possibility of any new physics effects in $b\to u\ell\nu_{\ell}$ decays then it is natural to expect that the extracted value of $|V_{ub}|$ from the inclusive and exclusive decays should be consistent with each other.
 At the moment, the extracted values differ from each other by about $2.2~\sigma$.
+Possible new physics explanation of this observation is available in the literature \cite{Crivellin:2014zpa}.
+However, in this analysis we will not consider the possibility of new physics in this decay.
 As we have discussed in the introduction, the extraction of $|V_{ub}|^{inc.}$ is not very clean.
 Also, it is clear from the discussion above that the values extracted from exclusive $\btopilnu$ decays are very sensitive to a group of experimental inputs, and the fit with all of the data has a minuscule probability.
 However, we have noted an increase in the extracted value of $|V_{ub}|$ after the inclusion of the new LCSR inputs.

 To understand the effect of the inconsistency in data on the decay rate distributions, we have derived the $\btopilnu$ decay rate distributions using the form-factors extracted only from the LCSR and lattice inputs as discussed above.
 Armed with the 22 data points from lattice and LCSR we carry out two fits.
 The first one is with the BSZ (Bharucha, Straub, Zwicky)~\cite{Straub:2015ica} expansion for the form factors.
 The advantage in using such a series is that the kinematic constraint $f_+(0)=f_0(0)$ is manifest in the way the series is constructed and one need not take care of the same as an extra constraint while fitting.
 Note that we use the synthetic data provided by the authors wherever we can, in order to minimize the bias from parametrization while using the whole fit-information from the authors.